paragonie/chronicle/docs/01-setup.md

 ## local/settings.json

-In general, your `local/settings.json` file will look like one of the samples below:
+In general, your `local/settings.json` file will look like one of the samples below, except with information pertinent to your instance and your public key:

 ### MySQL